mjoand/CourseraGettingAndCleaningData/README.md

 or from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 The binary zipped file can be downloaded into the working directory by running the *download.file* function, with the mode argument set as “wb”, in the console and the **UCI HAR Dataset** folder extracted by means of the *unzip* function.
-Once the R script and the samsung data folder are in the working directory, running the command *source("run_analysis.R")* in the console will return the tidy data set as a txt file, **tidyDataSet.txt** ,located in the working directory.
+Once the R script and the samsung data folder are in the working directory, running the command *source("run_analysis.R")* in the console will return the tidy data set as a txt file that can be found in the working directory, **tidyDataSet.txt**.

 ##### 6.Methodology